Date: 28 September 2013. Boatyard Blues.

 (yours/mine) it still has costs and every day spent on the hard is

-one less you can spend on the waters and that's where boaters ought
+one less you can spend on the waters.
+That is where boaters ought

 Of course there are benefits from

-being less business like in that you'll make friends with folks who
+being less business like in that you shall make friends with folks who

 spend a lot of time in boatyards....
 I certainly did!